 Voluntary PreKindergarten -

-Voluntary prekindergarten (VPK) is a publically funded prekindergarten program that prepares children for success as they enter kindergarten the following year.
+Voluntary prekindergarten (VPK) is a publicly funded prekindergarten program that prepares children for success as they enter kindergarten the following year.
 The funding allows school districts and charter schools with Minnesota Department of Education-recognized early learning programs, to incorporate a VPK program into their E-12 system as a new grade level.
 Voluntary Prekindergarten is a program for children age 4.
 Students must be 4 years old before September 1st of the upcoming school year.